MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/service-experience-changes.md

 This article spells out the changes that are coming to the Power BI service, and maps the old experience to the new experience.

 > [!NOTE]
 > These features are currently under experimentation.
+Some customers may not see them yet.
 We'd love to hear your feedback at [Power BI Ideas](https://ideas.powerbi.com/ideas/).

 Here’s an overview of the changes: